 Soldering is an intimidating skill, but it can be learned.
-And with some practice, it’s not difficult.
+And with some practice, it’s not difficult to learn how to solder.

 I’m not a professional.
 A lot of people are surprised to hear I’ve ever had to solder on anything computer-related, since many people my age haven’t.
 In spite of the disadvantages, I learned how to do it.
 If I can solder things that will hold together and conduct electricity, you can too.